druglogics/ags-paper/docs/index.md

 - `observed_synergies_cascade_2.0`: the gold-standard synergies for the CASCADE 2.0 topology [@Flobak2019]
 - `steadystate`: the AGS training data for the calibrated models
 - `bootstrap_rand_res.rds`: a compressed file with a `tibble` object having the result data in a tidy format for the analysis related to the [Bootstrap Random Model AUC] section.
+- `res_fit_aucs.rds`: a compressed file with a `tibble` object having the result data in a tidy format for the analysis related to the [Fitness vs Ensemble Performance] section.

 # R session info {-}